allenai/ai2thor/README.md

 ### With Docker

-We recommend using [🐳 AI2-THOR Docker](https://github.com/allenai/ai2thor-docker), which adds configuration for running a X server to be used by Unity3d to render scenes.
+[🐳 AI2-THOR Docker](https://github.com/allenai/ai2thor-docker) can be used, which adds the configuration for running a X server to be used by Unity 3D to render scenes.

 ### Requirements